ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 - Microsoft Word Documents (DOCX)
 - Google Docs

-The system also accepts “Manifest Ingests,” whereby Manifold will synthesize into one Text an array of acceptable of files, which have been packaged into a ZIP archive.
+The system also accepts “Manifest Ingests,” whereby Manifold will synthesize into one Text an array of acceptable files that have been packaged into a ZIP archive.

 Files in formats other than those named above (e.g., PDF, XML, TEI, TEX) cannot be processed into the Manifold Reader.